ZhijianZhou01/virusrecom/README.md

 ## 1. Download and install

-VirusRecom is developed based on ```Python 3```, and you can get and install VirusRecom in a variety of ways.
+VirusRecom is developed based on ```Python 3```, and you can get and install the latest version of VirusRecom in a variety of ways.

 ### 1.1. pip method